smaakage85/recorder/README.md

 With `recorder` the validation process consists of two steps:

-1.  record relevant statistics and meta data of the variables from the original training data for the predictive model
+1.  record relevant statistics and meta data of the variables in the original training data for the predictive model
 2.  use these data to run a set of basic validation tests on the new set of observations.

 Motivation